BNasmith/PTForsyth/PTFWorkofChrist.md

 satisfaction we can give to a grieved God.
 But future amendment does no more than the duty of the future hour.
-And rivers of water from our eyes will not wash out the guilt of the past ; nor will they undo the evil we have set afloat in souls far gone beyond our reach or control.
+And rivers of water from our eyes will not wash out the guilt of the past; nor will they undo the evil we have set afloat in souls far gone beyond our reach or control.
 Yet it remains true that nothing can atone to